alvaroof/project_template/README.md

 ### Project name

-The name of the project shall be short and descriptive enough.
-It is recommended to include "Novartis" or "NVS".
+The name of the project shall be short and descriptive enough

 ### Project slug